Danilo Gallinari: Oklahoma City Thunder (2019–2020)

 On 10 July 2019, the Clippers traded Gallinari, Shai Gilgeous-Alexander, five first-round draft picks, and the rights to swap two other first-round picks to the Oklahoma City Thunder for NBA All-Star player Paul George.
 On 4 August 2019, it was reported that Gallinari underwent an appendectomy.

 Atlanta Hawks (2020–2022)

 On 24 November 2020, Gallinari was acquired by the Atlanta Hawks in exchange for a conditional 2025 second-round pick in a sign-and-trade deal.
+On February 24, 2021, Gallinari scored 38 points and hit a career-high and Hawks record 10 threes against the Celtics.
 During Game 7 of the 2021 Eastern Conference Semifinals against the Philadelphia 76ers, Gallinari came up in the final minute with a key steal from Joel Embiid and a dunk, extending Atlanta's lead to six, as the Hawks reached their first Eastern Conference Final since 2015 and only their second since moving to Atlanta in 1968.

-Boston Celtics (2022–present)

 On 30 June 2022, Gallinari was traded, alongside multiple future first-round picks, to the San Antonio Spurs in exchange for Dejounte Murray and Jock Landale.
 On 8 July, Gallinari was waived by the Spurs.
 On 12 July 2022, Gallinari signed a two-year, $13.3M deal with the Boston Celtics.
+On September 2, Gallinari suffered a torn ACL in his left knee, and missed the entire season.
+As a result of his injury, and a trade preceding the 2023–24 season, Gallinari was not able to see the court during his time with the Boston Celtics.

+Washington Wizards (2023–2024)

+On 23 June 2023, the Celtics traded Gallinari to the Washington Wizards as part of a three–team deal involving the Memphis Grizzlies.
+The Wizards received Gallinari, Mike Muscala, and the No.35 overall pick in the 2023 NBA draft from Boston as well as Tyus Jones from Memphis in exchange for Kristaps Porziņģis who landed in Boston.
+Additionally, Boston received the No. 25 overall pick in the 2023 NBA draft and a 2024 first round pick (via GSW) from Memphis, while the Grizzlies acquired Marcus Smart.

+Detroit Pistons (2024)

+On 14 January 2024, Gallinari was traded to the Detroit Pistons, along with Mike Muscala, in exchange for Marvin Bagley III, Isaiah Livers and future draft considerations.
+On 9 February, he was waived by the Pistons.

+Milwaukee Bucks (2024)

+On February 21, 2024, Gallinari signed with the Milwaukee Bucks.

+Vaqueros de Bayamón (2025–present)

+On 22 January 2025, Gallinari signed with the Vaqueros de Bayamón of the Baloncesto Superior Nacional.
+On August 12, 2025, He led the Vaqueros to their 17th title, granting him the honors of Finals MVP.